Skip to main content

 Pregnancy

-Pregnant women should not take medicines which kill worms during the first third of the pregnancy (first trimester).
+Many pregnant women may prefer not to take medication in the first trimester of pregnancy.
 Hygiene measures alone may work and the worms die after about six weeks.

 Provided that no new eggs are swallowed, no new worms will grow to replace them.
 Following the hygiene measures described above for six weeks should break the cycle of re-infection and clear the gut of threadworms.